leahmfulmer/launch-school/py109/study_guide_second_pass.md

 ## expressions and statements
 Expressions are parts of code that are evaluated to produce a new object.
-Remember that expressions prouce a value that can then be assigned to a variable, passed to a function / method, or returned by a function / method.
+Remember that expressions produce a value that can then be assigned to a variable, passed to a function / method, or returned by a function / method.
 Examples of expressions include...

 * literals: `0`, `1.234`, `Leah`, `True`, `None`
 * variable references: `foo` or `name` when these variables have already been defined